Shippable/docs/sources/provision/tutorial/provision-aws-ec2-ansible.md

 ####2.
 Author Assembly Line configuration

-The platform is built with "Everything as Code" philosophy, so all configuration is in a YAML-based file called `shippable.yml`, which is parsed to create your Assembly Line workflow.
+The platform is built with "Everything as Code" philosophy, so all configuration is in a YAML-based file called **shippable.yml**, which is parsed to create your Assembly Line workflow.

-Detailed documentation on `shippable.yml` is [here](/deploy/configuration).
+Detailed documentation on **shippable.yml** is [here](/deploy/configuration).

-If you're using our sample code, `shippable.yml` already exists and you can use it with a few modifications.
+If you're using our sample code, **shippable.yml** already exists and you can use it with a few modifications.

 #####2a.
 Add empty shippable.yml to your repo

-Add an empty `shippable.yml` file to the the root of repository.
+Add an empty **shippable.yml** file to the the root of repository.

 #####2b.
 Add `resources` section of the config

 `resources` section holds the config info that is necessary to deploy to a Kubernetes cluster.
-In this case we have four resources defined of type `integration`, `gitRepo` and `params`.
+In this case we have four resources defined, two of type `integration`, and one each of `gitRepo` and `params`.

 ```
 resources: